 During the holding phase, the debt securities held in the Buy-and-Hold Portfolio are not automatically sold should the credit rating be downgraded.
+Consequently, the minimum average rating of the Buy-and-Hold Portfolio may fall due to a downgraded rating of some financial instruments.
 Nevertheless, the portfolio manager reserves the option to carry out arbitrage, especially if they expect the risk profile of an instrument on the Buy-and-Hold Portfolio to be downgraded, or identify an investment opportunity compatible with the fund's investment objective and strategy.
+All investments and divestments made on the portfolio during this phase must meet the following criteria: